 The 'ottoy initiative

-The Lawrence Hall of Science is the home of UC Berkeley’s 'ottoy initiative.
-The 'ottoy initiative aims to foster understanding of and respect for Ohlone people and culture and to repair and improve our relationship with the Ohlone community.
-Vincent Medina and Louis Trevino, co-founders of mak-'amham/Cafe Ohlone, will lead the initiative through their roles at The Lawrence and in collaboration with UC Berkeley’s Native American Thriving Initiatives (NATI), Government & Community Relations, the Office of the Vice Chancellor for Research, and Berkeley Dining.
+The Lawrence Hall of Science is the home of UC Berkeley’s ‘ottoy Initiative.
+The ‘ottoy Initiative aims to foster understanding of and respect for Ohlone people and culture and to repair and improve UC Berkeley’s relationship with the Ohlone community.
+Vincent Medina and Louis Trevino, co-founders of mak-‘amham/Cafe Ohlone, lead the initiative through their roles at The Lawrence and in collaboration with UC Berkeley’s Native American Thriving Initiatives (NATI), Government & Community Relations, the Office of the Vice Chancellor for Research, and Berkeley Dining.

 Cafe Ohlone co-founders Vincent Medina and Louis Trevino with a tribal elder at a Lawrence Hall of Science event